listenzz/react-native-toast-hybrid/README.md

-# react-native-hud-hybrid
+# react-native-toast-hybrid

-A progerss hud that can be used for react-native, while available for native android, ios
+A toast that can be used for react-native, while available for native android, ios

 ![ios-hud](./screenshot/ios-hud.gif)

 ## Installation

 ```
-yarn add react-native-hud-hybrid
+yarn add react-native-toast-hybrid
 ```

 ## Usage